GSA/resources.data.gov/pages/_resources/data-gov-open-data-howto.md

   #### DCAT-US (JSON)

-  Previously known as the Project Open Data standard, the [DCAT-US standard](https://resources.data.gov/resources/dcat-us/) is based on the commonly used [DCAT](https://www.w3.org/TR/vocab-dcat-3/) standard from the [W3C](https://www.w3.org/).
+  Previously known as the Project Open Data standard, the [DCAT-US standard](https://resources.data.gov/resources/dcat-us/) is based on the commonly used [DCAT](https://www.w3.org/TR/vocab-dcat-1/) standard from the [W3C](https://www.w3.org/).
 This format is expected to be implemented in a JSON file type.
 Please note that Data.gov only harvests “catalogs” of information, a single JSON file that has a list of all datasets.
 For common examples, see our [github tests](https://github.com/GSA/ckanext-datajson/tree/main/ckanext/datajson/tests/datajson-samples).

-  #### ISO19115 (XML)
+  #### ISO 19115 (XML)

-  The FGDC recommends using the ISO-19115 metadata standard for geospatial metadata.
+  The FGDC recommends using the ISO 19115 metadata standard for geospatial metadata.
 See [ISO 19115:2003 Geographic Information – Metadata](http://www.fgdc.gov/metadata/geospatial-metadata-standards).

   #### CSDGM (XML)